 Employing Chapman Work-Study Students

 The Community Service Work-Study Program provides students the opportunity to participate in significant service experiences while earning a portion of their financial aid award.
-This federally-sponsored program allows nonprofit/government agencies to employ Chapman students at a minimal charge.
+This federally-sponsored program allows non-profit/government agencies to employ Chapman students at a minimal charge.
 The goal of the program is to provide students with a meaningful service and learning experience while supporting and enhancing the work of non-profit/governmental organizations.
-For more information on connecting to this program, contact Abbie Kane, Employment Services Representative.
+For more information on connecting to this program, contact Peggy Book, HR Manager.

 Hiring Chapman Interns/Graduates

-Internships typically involve more time and responsibility than most co-curricular volunteer or community service involvements.
-Interns generally work more hours per week, have a job description or designated set of responsibilities, and are actively supported by a faculty advisor.
+Internships typically involve more time and responsibility than most co-curricular community service involvements.
+Interns generally work more hours per week, have a specific set of learning outcomes, and are actively supported by a faculty advisor.
 If you would like to post a job or internship opportunity for Chapman students, please do so through Chapman’s Career Development Center.
 If applicable, you can also post your internship as a service opportunity in OrgSync.